16th Mechanised Division (Poland): Post World War II

 The division was re-formed as part of the People's Army of Poland in July 1945 on the basis of four reserve infantry regiments.
 Divisional headquarters was established at Gdansk-Wrzeszcz.
 Initially, its task was primarily reconstruction in the city and protecting property from theft.

 In the summer of 1945 the division consisted of headquarters in Gdańsk, the 51st Infantry Regiment at Malbork, the 55th Infantry Regiment at Elblag, the 60th Infantry Regiment at Gdańsk, the 41st Light Artillery Regiment at Gdańsk, the 20 Independent Motorized Division Artillery, which moved twice before being established at Elblag, the 47th Sapper Battalion at Gdansk-Wrzeszcz, the 12 Independent Communications Battalion in Gdansk-Wrzeszcz, and several smaller units.

 Since 1945 the division went through various reorganisations and changes of station.
 In 1947, it was given its distinctive name "Kashubian".

 In 1949, 16th Kashubian Infantry Division was reorganised as the 16th Kashubian Tank Division and moved to Elblag and Braniewo, Malbork, and Tczew, part of the Pomeranian Military District.
 In 1952 it was reorganised as the 16th Mechanised Division.
 In 1955 it became a tank division again and in this form served until 1989, when it was reorganised as a mechanised division once more.

 From January 11, 2007 to December 31, 2010, the 14th Anti-Tank Artillery Regiment (Poland) was within the structures of the 16th Pomeranian Mechanized Division "King Kazimierz Jagiellończyk".

-Current structure
+Organization

-As of 2020 the 16th "Pomeranian" Mechanised Division consists of the following units:
+As of 2024 the 16th "Pomeranian" Mechanised Division consists of the following units: